Jvagarinho/kondo/README.md

 - Kondo Dashboard

 Kondo is a React based admin dashboard focused on UX, accessibility and modern visuals.
-This project has reached Fase 3: UX Essenciais, with strong focus on interactions, mobile first design and robust form and file handling flows.
+This project has strong focus on interactions, mobile first design and robust form and file handling flows.

 Status: Fase 3 - UX Essenciais